 Spotted Fishing Spider

-These long-legged, dark-colored water spiders are distinctive in that the oval abdomen is smaller than the broad cephalothorax (“head”).
+The first key to identifying spotted fishing spiders is that they live in aquatic habitats and can run across the surface of water.
+These long-legged, dark-colored water spiders are also distinctive in that the oval abdomen is smaller than the broad cephalothorax (“head”).
 A pale, whitish-yellow stripe surrounds the dark carapace, and sometimes the abdomen.
-On top of the dark brown abdomen, three distinctive pairs of minute white spots create a connect-the-dot pyramid or run down the middle of the back.
+On top of the dark brown abdomen, three distinctive pairs of minute white spots create a connect-the-dot pattern or run down the middle of the back.
 The legs are robust and brown, dotted with white hairs.
 This spider runs quickly.